ppy/osu-wiki/news/2024/2024-05-01-the-nat-gazette-june-2024.md

 ### Beatmap Nominator applications

-The new changes aim to simplify and lower the bar of entry, while trimming the fat that it has been accumulating since the inception of the application system.
+The new changes aim to simplify and lower the bar of entry, while trimming any unnecessary processes that have accumulated since the inception of the application system.
 For those who were daunted or lost before, we encourage [applying today](https://bn.mappersguild.com/bnapps) to experience the changes yourselves!

 #### A fresh application workflow